-While there are a lot of good virtual reality games, applications, and headset accessories, there are also a lot of trash as well.
-So, read reviews and get an expert opinion before making a buying decision.
+While there are a lot of good virtual reality games, applications, and headset accessories, there is also a lot of trash.
+So, read reviews and get an expert opinion before buying.
 Our home page offers tons of great VR tips and tutorials to get you started.

-In the next section, we’ll take a look at the best VR tips for setting up your hardware right.
-Use the quick jump section below to quickly navigate to a different tips page.
+In the next section, we’ll look at the best VR tips for setting up your hardware.
+Use the quick jump section below to navigate to a different tips page quickly.